Thailand Travel Tips by Samui Explorer

 Mosquito Repellents

 For those staying in villas or a room with a front seating area, then purchase a pack of mosquito coils.
 See the image attached.
-If your little enclosed stand is broken, as they often are, simply light a coil and place it in an empty beer bottle.
+If you often find your little enclosed stand broken, you can simply light a coil and place it in an empty beer bottle.
 The purple box emits the most pleasant scent, eliminating the need for an air freshener (ha ha).

 Rainy Season